arielsanchezmora/vDocumentation/README.md

 To a future where walking into a new place and asking for documentation is greeted with "Yup, we use vDocument" and the interested party replies "Perfect!" :)

+# Usage

+Refer to the code's comments in the [vDocument Module File](https://github.com/arielsanchezmora/vDocumentation/blob/master/powershell/vDocument/vDocument.psm1) for usage and examples.
+Once you have installed the module, you will be able to use the following functions:

+Get-ESXInventory
+Get-ESXIODevice
+Get-ESXNetworking

 # Licensing

 Copyright (c) <2017> Ariel Sanchez and Edgar Sanchez